willief/Rewards_plotting/README.md

 Counts the number of file descriptors associated with the process.
 Checks if a directory named record_store exists in the node's directory and, if so, counts the number of records and displays disk usage.

-### interactive_rewards.py
+### create_graphs.sh

-The script identifies specific lines that contain data related to various metrics such as timestamps, node information, process IDs (PIDs), memory usage, records, disk usage, CPU usage, file descriptors, and rewards balance.
+The script activates the virtual environment and calls a python program which identifies specific lines that contain data related to various metrics such as timestamps, node information, process IDs (PIDs), memory usage, records, disk usage, CPU usage, file descriptors, and rewards balance.
 The extracted data is converted into a Pandas DataFrame.